chainer/chainer/examples/mnist/README.md

 ### `train_mnist_model_parallel.py`

-This example shows how to split a single model to different GPUs and train it with `Trainer` class.
+This example shows how to split a single model to different GPUs and train it with the `Trainer` class.
 This script does not support CPUs and **requires at least two GPUs.**

 Usage: